speakers-in-tech/sea/SEA.md

 **23. AMENDMENT.** This Contract may be modified or amended in writing by mutual agreement between the parties.

-**24. GOVERNING LAW.** This Contract shall be construed in accordance with the laws of the State of Delaware in the United States of America.
+**24. GOVERNING LAW.** This Agreement shall be governed exclusively by Swiss law, excluding both all conflict of law rules and the United Nations Convention on Contracts for the International Sale of Goods (CISG).
+The place of jurisdiction shall be exclusively Gemeva, Switzerland.
+Any disputes arising out of or relating to this Agreement shall be resolved in accordance with the Dispute Resolution clause set forth in this Agreement.

 **25. NOTICE.** Any notice or communication required or permitted under this Contract shall be sufficiently given if delivered in person or by certified mail, return receipt requested, to the addresses set forth below.